-Vote by Internet or Telephone - QUICK \\\ EASY IMMEDIATE - 24 Hours a Day, 7 Days a Week or by Mail proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
-Votes submitted electronically over the Internet or by telephone must be received by 11:59 p.m., Eastern Time, on June 6, 2018.
+Vote by Internet or Telephone - QUICK \\\ EASY IMMEDIATE - 24 Hours a Day, 7 Days a Week or by Mail

+Your phone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
+Votes submitted electronically over the Internet or by telephone must be received by 11:59 p.m., Eastern Time, on June 5, 2019.